dakshinai/runc/libcontainer/SPEC.md

 |-- ...
 |-- schemata
 |-- tasks
-|-- <container_id>
+|-- <clos_id>
     |-- ...
     |-- schemata
     |-- tasks
 ```
+`clos_id` specifies the identity for RDT Class of Service (CLOS).
+The default `clos_id` remains `.`
+referring to the top level directory of resctrl filesystem.
+Every `clos_id` identifies a set of
+tasks and schemata. 'clos_id' enables sharing of RDT control groups for resources like cache and
+memory bandwidth, among containers.
+In the context of runc, if `clos_id` is not set, we use the
+`container_id` of the container, implying a single container per control group, for which RDT
+resource constraints will be set.

-For runc, we can make use of `tasks` and `schemata` configuration for L3
+For runc, we can make use of `tasks`, `schemata` and `clos_id` configuration for L3
-cache and memory bandwidth resources constraints.
+cache and memory bandwidth resource constraints.

 The file `tasks` has a list of tasks that belongs to this group (e.g.,
-<container_id>" group).
+<container_id>" or <clos_id> group).
 Tasks can be added to a group by writing the task ID
 to the "tasks" file (which will automatically remove them from the previous
 group to which they belonged).
 New tasks created by fork(2) and clone(2) are
 added to the same group as their parent.